pikaia79/baud/doc/Architecture.md

 * Gateway Servers

-BaudSQL - the NewSQL gateway with MySQL-compatible protocol
+MyGate - the NewSQL gateway with MySQL-compatible protocol

 Router - the NoSQL gateway with ElasticSearch-compatible protocol